- Focus and Scope

 Peer Review Process

-The research article submitted to this online journal will be peer-reviewed by 2 (two) reviewers (Double Blind Review) with multiple rounds.
-Each round involves a reviewer and different reviewer might be assigned in next rounds depending on case arising.
-The accepted research articles will be available online after the journal peer-reviewing process completed.
+The research article submitted to this online journal will be peer-reviewed by two (2) reviewers using a Double-Blind Review system with multiple rounds.
+Each round involves a reviewer, and a different reviewer might be assigned in the next rounds depending on the case arising.
+The accepted research articles will be available online after the journal peer-reviewing process is completed.

 Publication Frequency